yash181/spacemakerproject/README.md

 			npm start

-3) The current existing input file is 'data.json' which I've made using the example input.
-To use your own input, please rename the file as data.json and replace it in the data folder.
+4) The current existing input file is 'data.json' which I've made using the example input.
+To use your own input, please name the file as data.json and replace it in the data folder.

-3) Go to http://localhost:3000/ and enjoy the project!
+5) Go to http://localhost:3000/ on your browser.

+Hoep you enjoy using the project!

 I've used many libraries including openlayers, turf.js, geojson-validation and GeoJson.